Sam Roe, staff reporter at the Chicago Tribune. His series on the U.S. Cold War program "Atoms for Peace" is featured this week.

 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: Sam Roe is a staff reporter at the Chicago Tribune, author of this investigative series, joining us from Chicago.
+Sam Roe is a staff reporter at the Chicago Tribune, author of this investigative series, joining us from Chicago.
 Welcome to Democracy Now!

 SAM ROE: Thanks for having me.

 AMY GOODMAN: Why don’t you start off with this latest story that we’ve been getting in the news about the possibility that someone in the old Soviet Union now had weapons-grade nuclear material?

 SAM ROE: Yeah.
 That was a case that just came out last week, where someone was caught having a small amount of highly enriched uranium in plastic bags in his coat pocket.
 And what’s significant about that is that highly enriched uranium is the holy grail of nuclear materials.
 It’s the one thing that you can easily make a bomb with.
 It doesn’t take much technical expertise if you have enough to create nuclear fission, so that’s why there’s so much worry about highly enriched uranium.
 Secondly, it’s easy to transport.
 So if someone can just put it in their pocket and walk across the border, that’s of great concern.
 That case was really interesting, because for the last few years there really hasn’t been a lot of nuclear-smuggling cases, but that was one of the most recent one and most disturbing one.

 AMY GOODMAN: Describe, Sam Roe, that Atoms for Peace program.